nariman009/user-management/README.md

 - this is a working application which allows an existing user to log into and out of the application

+# Features to Add

+- enable registration for new users
+- add the ability for a logged in user to set a value for their favorite_number
+- add a property of is_admin for users which will determine if a logged in user is an administrator
+- an administrator should have link which will enable them to see all the users in the system

 # Setup

 - create database